octopus-platform/joern/README.md

 joern
 ====

-joern is a tool for robust analysis of C/C++ code.
-It generates abstract syntax trees (ASTs) and control flow graphs (CFGs) from source code without the need for a working build environment.
-ASTs and CFGs are stored in a Neo4J graph database.
-This allows code bases to be searched using complex queries formulated in the graph traversal languages Gremlin and Cypher.
+Source code analysis is full of graphs: abstract syntax trees, control flow graphs, call graphs, program dependency graphs and directory structures, to name a few.
+Joern analyzes a code base using a robust parser for C/C++ and represents the entire code base by one large property graph stored in a Neo4J graph database.
+This allows code to be mined using complex queries formulated in the graph traversal languages Gremlin and Cypher.

 The documentation can be found [here](https://github.com/fabsx00/joern/wiki)